francoisp/DuplexRsync/README.md

 That's it!🔥 Cheers!

 Please Note: A few hidden files are created to maintain the 2-way sync, they all start by .____*.
-The remote directory will be straight off the home of your remote user's home; there's an optional --remoteParent if you need to change that, and a --signalPort option if you need to run multiple instances from multiple folders concurrently.
+The remote directory will be straight off the home of your remote user's home; there's an optional --remoteParent if you need to change that.

 License: MIT